Americans Abroad Weekend Rewind: Brooks, McKennie, and more

 WSL

+Abby Dahlkemper started and played 90 minutes in Manchester City’s 4-0 win over West Ham United on Sunday.

-Christen Press dressed but did not play in Manchester United’s 2-0 win over Birmingham City on Sunday.
+Christen Press started, scored ONE GOAL, and played 80 minutes in Manchester United’s 2-0 win over Everton on Sunday.

+Rose Lavelle came off the bench, scored ONE GOAL, and played 25 minutes for Manchester City.

 National League

-Giles Phillips did not dress in Aldershot Town’s 4-3 win over Wealdstone on Saturday.
+Giles Phillips did not dress in Aldershot Town’s 2-0 loss to Bromley on Saturday.

 PL 2

-Folarin Balogun started, scored THREE GOALS, and played 90 minutes in Arsenal’s 5-0 win over Brighton & Hove Albion on Friday.
+Folarin Balogun started and played 90 minutes in Arsenal U-23’s 1-1 draw with Tottenham on Friday.

-Marlon Fossey started and played 62 minutes in Fulham’s 3-0 loss to Reading on Friday.
+Marlon Fossey started and played 62 minutes in Fulham U-23’s 3-0 loss to West Bromwich Albion on Friday.

 Germany